sirus-the-beaver/cs361-microservice-b/README.md

 # User Preferences Microservice

 ## Overview
-This microservice handles getting and saving user preferences (such as dietary restrictions and allergies), and getting recipe recommendations based on a user's preferences.
+This microservice handles getting and saving user preferences (such as dietary restrictions and allergies), and getting recipe recommendations based on a user's preferences, a user's excluded recipes, and inputted ingredients.

 ## Features
 - Setting preferences